Framstag/libosmscout/webpage/content/documentation/JavaSWIG.md

 * Java JDK (tested using Java 11, lower version should be OK, too)
 * Maven

-## Building libomscout-binding to generate and build stubs
+## Building libosmscout-binding to generate and build stubs

 To build the various stub code call